HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 ## Conclusion

-Our analysis of this year’s data paints a picture of a web that is becoming more responsive, yet remains complex to optimize.
+Our analysis of this year's data paints a picture of a web that is becoming more responsive, yet remains complex to optimize.
 We see clear progress in how the web feels to use: mobile interactivity has improved significantly, with the performance gap between phones and desktop computers finally starting to narrow.
 This tells us that perhaps the industry's focus on new metrics like Interaction to Next Paint (INP) is working, and developers are trying to prioritize the interactions that matter most to users.

 However, we also observe a "performance divide" in how different segments of the web adopt new standards.
 For example, we saw that the most popular sites lead the way in improving interactivity (INP), likely through manual optimization of complex JavaScript.
 In contrast, newer standards like Speculation Rules are seeing their highest adoption not at the top, but in the "long tail" of the web, driven by platform-level integrations in popular CMSs like WordPress.
 This suggests that the future of performance may rely less on individual manual effort and more on smart defaults baked into the tools that build the web.